StatisticsFinland/frontend-tasks/README.md

 To start the development frontend server run command `npm run devserver`

-to watch file changes and build automatically: `npm run watch`
+To watch file changes and build automatically: `npm run watch`

-open localhost:9081 -> Ready to develop.
+Open localhost:9081 -> Ready to develop.
 Use the provided `src/index.html`, `src/index.js` and `src/style.scss` as base or start from scratch.

-The mock backed will serve static files from ./dist and it has an API end-point `http://localhost:9080/api/solr/:page` The API gives valid responses with page numbers 0, 1, and 2.
+The mock backend will serve static files from ./dist and it has an API end-point `http://localhost:9080/api/solr/:page` The API gives valid responses with page numbers 0, 1, and 2.
 The attributes of interest on the response are:
 - response.numFound